arvidn/libtorrent/trunk/docs/manual.rst

 If ``rate_limit_ip_overhead`` is set to true, the estimated TCP/IP overhead is drained from the rate limiters, to avoid exceeding the limits with the total traffic

+``announce_to_all_trackers`` controls how multi tracker torrents are treated.
+If this is set to true, all trackers in the same tier are announced to in parallel.
+If all trackers in tier 0 fails, all trackers in tier 1 are announced as well.
+This is the uTorrent behavior.
+If it's set to false, the behavior is as defined by the multi tracker specification.
+It defaults to false, which is the same behavior previous versions of libtorrent has had as well.

 pe_settings